Konstantin-Bakalov/GoGamers/README.md

 # GoGamers

-Your personal library for pc games.
+- Your personal library for pc games.
 Create, discover and comment on games.

+- Live demo https://go-gamers.onrender.com/ (need a gmail account to log in)

 ## Preview